dfrnt-com/tuscli/README.md

 # tuscli - Independent TerminusDB Javascript document cli

+Note: Tuscli was previously `hoijnet/tuscli` and [DFRNT](https://dfrnt.com) assumed maintainership for it since 2023-01-21.

 Interact with TerminusDB and DFRNT from the commandline to import/export documents and setup the schema.

 This open source tool is built to help changemakers leverage semantic knowledge graphs from the command line.
 We, [DFRNT](https://dfrnt.se?utm_source=github&utm_content=tuscli), believe in data mesh as a great bearer of structured organisational data.
 We leverage [TerminusDB](https://terminusdb.com) to build our product on.
 This tuscli tooling integrates [TerminusDB/TerminusX](https://terminusdb.com) data and complements the [DFRNT](https://dfrnt.se?utm_source=github&utm_content=tuscli) platform.